|

 Instrument used for haemostasis in freehand circumcision.
 They resemble double-acting bolt-cutters and can literally cut bone, so damage to the glans from this method was not uncommmon - especially since the glans could not be seen when they were applied.

-Ulcers on the urethral meatus, caused by the ammonia burns to the unprotected tissue (the ammonia generated by the breakdown of urine).
+Ulcers on the urethral meatus, caused by ammonia burns to the unprotected tissue (the ammonia generated by the breakdown of urine).
 When the ulcers heal, the scar formation causes meatal stenosis.

 Person with a compulsion to circumcise.
 Hence also circopathy, the compulsion to circumcise; and circopathology, the psychological basis of that compulsion. (coined by Gary Harryman on July 13, 2001)